eslint/eslint/docs/rules/no-var.md

 # require `let` or `const` instead of `var` (no-var)

-(fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes some instances of problems reported by this rule.

 ECMAScript 6 allows programmers to create variables with block scope instead of function scope using the `let` and `const` keywords.
 Block scope is common in many other programming languages and helps programmers avoid mistakes such as: